Raphhh/puppy/README.md

 Puppy is micro-framework build in PHP.
 It runs for you with happiness and creates static websites using [Twig templates](http://twig.sensiolabs.org/)!

+Puppy is a brave friend of your static site, directly ready for use.
+It will give you more power with the help of Twig.
+You will be able to build your website directly in Twig, without any problems of routes or configuration.

+Puppy uses a simple route system which you can easily extends to add your own behaviour and get a more interactive site.
+For example, you can create a form which will be handle in backend with Puppy.

 ## Installation